Health News Roundup: Biogen pulls application for Alzheimer's drug in Europe; Taiwan won't go into Shanghai-like lockdown despite rising COVID cases, premier says and more | Health

 Pfizer said on Friday it was voluntarily recalling five batches of its Accupril blood pressure tablets after finding elevated levels of a potential cancer-causing agent in the medicine.
 The drugmaker said it was not aware of any reports of adverse events related to the recalled batches, which were distributed in the United States and Puerto Rico from December 2019 to April 2022.

-EU regulator backs using Pfizer COVID shot as booster after other vaccines
+EU regulator backs using Pfizer COVID shot as a booster after other vaccines

 Explainer-Scientists investigate hepatitis outbreak in children in Europe, US